Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Line after line of black and white data in a table can wear down the reader, so show a little mercy by adding a few visual elements.

 One common technique is to add background color to your chart.
 Choose two complementary colors, light enough so they don’t interfere with the text readability, and alternate colors for each row.
-You can add a third color to the title row of your table.

 You can also use color to help best represent the data.
 For instance, if a chart contains numbers, you can display negative numbers in red.
-Or a table of worldwide employees might use various background colors to indicate regions.

 Cell borders are another way to add visual interest.
 This is another area where there are no hard and fast rules, so experiment with the size of borders both horizontally and vertically.